-“Community need and description” in the Environmental Workforce Development and Job Training (EWDJT) Request for Proposals (RFP) ranking criteria accounts for about ten percent of the overall EPA EWDJT proposal evaluation.
+In the Environmental Workforce Development and Job Training (EWDJT) Request for Proposals (RFP) ranking criteria, “Community need and description” accounts for about ten percent of the overall EWDJT proposal evaluation.
 Conducting comprehensive and carefully planned assessments may aid in responding to many other ranking criteria as part of the proposal review process.
 Meaningful assessments need to begin early as they become the basis for developing partnerships, recruitment strategies, curriculum development, and placement strategies.

 Community assessment activities often include: